Petty Corruption Stories from Sudan: Instances of Corruption at the Ground Transportation Port

-Since the implementation of the two-day weekend (Friday and Saturday) in 2008, the number of people travelling outside the capital, Khartoum, to adjacent and nearby states has increased substantially over weekends.
+Since the implementation of the two-day weekend (Friday and Saturday) in 2008, the number of people traveling outside the capital, Khartoum, to adjacent and nearby states has increased substantially over weekends.
 It is usually difficult to find a vacant seat on buses departing from Khartoum on Thursdays before the start of the weekend.
 Moreover, it is difficult to find a vacant seat on a Saturday afternoon or a Sunday morning on buses returning to Khartoum after the weekend break.
 The number of passengers who want to purchase tickets for travel are often more than the buses available to transport them.

 The passengers’ congestion creates a conducive environment for illicit financial gain by bus drivers and conductors and as such constitutes deviations from the standard rules and regulations established to regulate this transaction, the transportation of passengers by travel coaches across interstate highways.
 Such an environment helps to nurture a specific corruption scenario that stretches to include highway traffic police and other staff of ground transportation companies.